libxml-raku/LibXML-raku/docs/Node.md

 The XPath expression can be passed either as a string, or as a [LibXML::XPath::Expression](https://libxml-raku.github.io/LibXML-raku/XPath/Expression) object.

-The `:deref` option has an effect on associatve indexing:
+The `:deref` option has an effect on associative indexing:

     my $humps = $node.findnodes("dromedaries/species")<species/humps>;
     my $humps = $node.findnodes("dromedaries/species", :deref)<humps>;